AjaxSnapshots/ajs-express/README.md

 Fortunately Google came up with a solution to this problem: [The Crawlable AJAX Specification](https://developers.google.com/webmasters/ajax-crawling/).
 This provides a _safe_ way for sites to provide Google with snapshots of their pages' HTML _after_ all necessary Javascript has run.
 This specification has been [widely adopted](blog.ajaxsnapshots.com/2013/11/googles-crawlable-ajax-specification.html) and is supported by Bing, Yandex and some social bots.

-[AjaxSnapshots](https://ajaxsnapshots.com) makes it easy to start using the _The Crawlable AJAX Specification_ by providing a SaaS based implemention of that is easy to plug in at web server level.
+[AjaxSnapshots](https://ajaxsnapshots.com) makes it easy to start using the _The Crawlable AJAX Specification_ by providing a SaaS based implemention that's easy to plug in at web server level.

 This project provides ExpressJS Middleware that lets you add _The Crawlable AJAX Specification_ to an ExpressJS (on NodeJS) based website in a few lines of code.